 Consent All Patients Early

 Every single one of my successful interventional residents has said the same thing, “You need to make sure to consent patients as early as possible before a procedure!”
 If you cannot consent your patients before the procedure, you will not have the appropriate history that you will need.
-And, your prep time will be taken by having to consent these patients.
-This consenting process will interfere with you getting into other procedures during the day.
-And, a vicious cycle ensues.
+And your prep time will be taken by having to consent these patients.
+This consenting process will interfere with your getting into other procedures during the day.
+And a vicious cycle ensues.
 What does this mean?
-You will need to get up very early to start the process before the day’s procedures begin.
+It would help if you got up early to start the process before the day’s procedures begin.
 There is no way around this!

 Build Trust With Your Attendings

-In interventional radiology, you will need to build trust with your faculty, more so than in almost any other specialty.
-And, the reason is self-evident and straightforward.
+In interventional radiology, you will need to build trust with your faculty more than in almost any other specialty.
+And the reason is self-evident and straightforward.
 These radiologists are the key to allowing you to do more and get more “hands-on” experience.
-If a faculty member does not trust you, you will not get any opportunities to perform procedures.
+If a faculty member does not trust you, you cannot perform procedures.
 So, listen carefully to what your attendings have to say.
 And follow their instructions.
 Most importantly, do not forget to do something that they ask.
 I guarantee that being lackadaisical will ruin your entire experience!

 Get Into As Many Interventional Radiology Cases As Possible

-If you are interested in performing well in interventional radiology, your days will be non-stop.
-You will need to get yourself involved in almost all the procedures that you can.
-It’s the experience that counts, and there is no way around it.
+If you want to perform well in interventional radiology, your days will be non-stop.
+You will need to get involved in almost all the procedures you can.
+The experience counts, and there is no way around it.
 Why?
-Because to understand how to complete cases, you need to see them and do them.
-You do not want to become an attending and perform a manual procedure that you have never seen or performed!
+Because to understand how to complete cases, you need to see and do them.
+You do not want to become an attending and perform a manual procedure you have never seen or performed!

-Therefore, for this rotation, you may not want to take too long of a pause in the break room.
+Therefore, you may not want to pause in the break room for too long for this rotation.
 There is time for that when and if you become an interventionist.
 Now is the time, however, to keep the department moving so that you can get into the next case!
 So, help get patients in and out of the department, take histories, and get consents.
 It’s the only way to maximize your case time!

 Read The Night Before

-Finally, any interventionist worth their salt will tell you that you need to read about the procedure and the disease entities the night before.
-Look up the disease entity, the history you need to get from the patient, the technique, the wires needed to complete the procedure, and how to finish it.
-You will enjoy what the interventionist is doing much more the next day because you will understand the whole process.
-Furthermore, your attendings will be impressed with all the information that you know.
+Finally, any interventionist worth their salt will tell you that you must read about the procedure and the disease entities the night before.
+Look up the disease entity, the history you need from the patient, the technique, the wires required to complete the procedure, and how to finish it.
+You will enjoy what the interventionist is doing more the next day because you will understand the whole process.
+Furthermore, your attendings will be impressed with all that you learned.
 Even though you may be exhausted the night before, you should never skip this step!

 Guidelines For Each Year Of Interventional Radiology